Lvl9999/AnimDetector/README.md

 3. Click on the name of the attack that added after you just attacked [It will be pasted to your clipboard]

-4. Paste either the "ID" or "Name" to:
+4. Paste either the "ID" or "Name" to the "Animations" table variable:

 Example: Animation ID: "69" | Animation Name: "M1".